MajorTom3K1M/WebCGP-KMITL/README.md

 ## Features

-- **Game Collection Page**: Browse a curated list of games with descriptions and thumbnails.
+- **Game Collection Page**: Browse a list of games with descriptions and thumbnails.
 - **One-Click Play**: Launch games directly from the web page without any additional downloads.
 - **Responsive Design**: Enjoy a seamless experience across various devices and screen sizes.
 - **Dockerized Setup**: Simplify development and deployment with Docker and Docker Compose.